 MB BS, BMedSci, FRACGP

 Dr David Ling graduated with an MBBS from the University of Melbourne and has received his fellowship from the Royal Australian College of General Practitioners.
 David trained at multiple tertiary centres within Melbourne.
 He even spent 3.5 years in Darwin to gain some Aboriginal and tropical medicine experience.
-As a Specialist General Practitioner, David’s medical interests include: Men’s health, Women’s health including contraceptive advice and Implanon insertion, Pregnancy care, LGBTQI medicine including PrEP counselling and prescription, Travel medicine, Skin checks and minor surgery, Mental health, Pre-employment & driving medicals.
+As a Specialist General Practitioner, David’s special interests include: Men’s health, Sexual/reproductive health, LGBTQI medicine including PrEP counselling and prescription.
+He is an accredited S100 HIV prescriber.
+David is also interested in Mental health and can performs skin checks as well as minor surgery.
 David is passionate about travelling and had taken a year out of work to travel around the world in 2014.
 He is also a keen reader and enjoys food & wine.
 David can also converse in Mandarin.

 Associate Professor Ralph Audehm

 Ralph Audehm is a general practitioner who graduated from Melbourne University in 1984 and has worked for over 25 years in general practice.
 He is experienced in managing all types of patients.
 He obtained a Diploma from the Royal Australian College of Obstetricians and Gynaecologists in 1987 and is an Honorary Clinical Associate Professor at the Department of General Practice, University of Melbourne.
 He has had a long-standing interest in the management of chronic conditions in General Practice especially diabetes and heart disease.
 He enjoys teaching medical students, GP registrars and General Practitioners.